HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 The provider may request to have the service delivered by a specific CBO.
 The CP may not accept the referral or be unable to perform the requested service, or may need to split the request into multiple tasks to be performed by one or more CBOs.

 ##### Indirect Referral With Direct Light CBO - Detailed View
-{% include img.html img="DetailedIndirectReferralLight.svg" caption="Figure 3: Detailed Indirect Referral Light" %}
+{% include img.html img-"DetailedIndirectReferralLight.svg" caption-"Figure 3: Detailed Indirect Referral Light" %}

 #### Notes on Direct and Indirect Referrals